GT Libraries

 Add your environment variables

-Initialize your project with the gtx-cli init command
+Configure your project with the npx gtx-cli configure command

 Tip: Avoid the hassle of using translation files with the <T> component.